hynek/structlog/docs/logging-best-practices.md

 At Stripe, this concept is called [Canonical Log Lines](https://brandur.org/canonical-log-lines).

-## Pretty Printing vs. Structured Output
+## Pretty printing vs. structured output

 Colorful and pretty printed log messages are nice during development when you locally run your code.